 - Loss of enjoyment of life.

 - Loss of consortium.

 Pain and suffering damages are crucial in the valuation of an injury case.
 The burden of proof is on the plaintiff, but as these types of damages are subjective, it can be hard to prove them in a court of law.
 Because of this, it is important that you have a car accident attorney on your side.
 Our lawyers will be able to investigate on your behalf to find the proof that is required.
 We have the experience and knowledge necessary to represent you in court.
-So, contact The Law Place today to schedule a free consultation with one of our skilled car accident lawyers and begin your journey to getting the justice that you deserve.
+So, contact The Law Place today to schedule a free consultation with one of our skilled auto accident lawyers in Sarasota and begin your journey to getting the justice that you deserve.

 Punitive damages are meant to punish the defendant when their actions were intentional, malicious, or excessively negligent.
 These are meant to not only provide a sense of retribution and justice to the car accident victim but also to deter any future would-be perpetrators from making the same decisions.

 These types of damages are not often awarded in car accident cases, as the drivers are not usually intentionally reckless, but there are some instances where these damages are awarded.
 If the at-fault driver had been driving under the influence, texting while driving, or otherwise driving recklessly, which then caused the accident, your attorney might decide to seek these damages.